scott-love/recabee-website/content/event/seminar6/index.md

 #  postcode: '94305'
 #  country: United States

-summary: The sixth RECABEE webinar where we discussed environmental enrichment.
+summary: The sixth RECABEE webinar where we discussed environmental enrichment and The Mirror Test

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.